thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/07-planner-board.md

 - **Mentor Review:** After approving the PR, move it to the appropriate "Mentor Review" column.
 - **Comment on approval:** As before, leave a comment with the date and a note indicating you've approved the task for mentor review.

+### 6. Mentor Review

+- **Final review:** The mentor will review the task and provide feedback.
+- **Request changes:** If changes are needed, the mentor will request them and move the task back to the "doing" column.
+- **Approval:** Once the mentor approves the task, they will merge the PR and move the task to the "completed" column.